 You can custom-order size, type (on canvas, paper or even metal) and whether and what kind of frame you want.
 And then it ships directly to you.

 I'd love to know if you did buy one as then I can add you to my VIP list.
 (FAA doesn't tell me who my buyers are.)

 If you need help or don't see the one you are looking for, please contact me.

-I accept all major credit cards and will happily take your payment information over the phone, by email, or text.
-Or I can send you an invoice through Paypal that allows you to enter your credit card number privately.
+You can use any major credit cards and I will happily take your payment information over the phone, by email, or even text.
+We can also use Paypal so you can enter your credit card number privately.
 For more local clientele, I’m happy to take checks and, of course, cash!

 Yes of course!
 I’ll package up the painting VERY carefully and typically use UPS to ship it direct to you.

 As soon as your payment clears, I’ll ship it out right away.
 Depending on your location, it can be less than a week.

 That generally depends on the size of the piece, how far it is being shipped, and how fast.